-Almost ten years ago I moved to France.
-One of the (many) advantages of living here, is that it that the French love their pastry.
+Almost ten years ago, I moved to France.
+One of the (many) advantages of living here, is that the French love their pastries.
 And so do I!
 Especially the well-known macaron.
-Being a home cook who likes a bit of baking, I really wanted to learn how to make these macarons myself.
-It almost caused a nervous breakdown…
+As a home cook who likes a bit of baking, I really wanted to learn how to make these macarons myself.
+Attempting it almost caused a nervous breakdown…

-Funny enough, the first batch of macarons I made was simply perfect.
-It optimistically made me think I was brilliant, as everybody told me how difficult it was to bake macarons.
-Unfortunately, I think that was just one lucky shot, as the batch after the first one completely failed.
-Like the second one, and the third, and, well, you get the hint.
-Hundreds of too cracked, too flat, too hollow; basically too crap macarons ended in the bin.
+Funnily enough, the first batch of macarons I made was simply perfect.
+This optimistically made me think I was brilliant, as everybody told me how difficult it was to bake macarons.
+Unfortunately, I think that was just beginner’s luck, as the second batch completely failed.
+Like the third one, and the fourth, and, well, you get the idea.
+As a result, hundreds of too cracked, too flat, too hollow; basically too crap macarons ended in the bin.
 Although our brood thought they still tasted fine.

 Preparation time: 30 minutes

 200g white granulated sugar

 200g icing sugar

 optional: food colouring paste

 digital scale (to weigh your ingredients for the best result)